CSE237SP2022/project-nutritionscraper/README.md

 	- Created a new branch in github from the command line to house this bash script while it is still in progress.
 	- Tasks for the next iteration: Get the nurtition info currently printing out in consol to print into a text file that then is opened and acessed by the bash script.
 Help with JUnit testing for new functionalities.
 - Iteration 2:
-	- Accomplished tasks: Cretaed new class for personal nutrition info that asks for user input abou their height, weight, and gender.
+	- Accomplished tasks: Cretaed new class for personal nutrition info that asks for user input about their height, weight, and gender.
 Created a method to calucalte the lean body mass using the input of the users.
 Created a method to calculate the basal metabolic rate, using the lean body mass calculations.
 	- Task for next iteration: Add a function that update the basal metabloic rate by factoring in activity level of the user.
+- Iteration 3:
+	- Accomplished Tasks: Created WeightManagement class and the methods to calculate how many calories needed to lose or gain weight or maintain weight over a given period of time and all helper methods needed for sucessful calculations.

 ### Gautami user story:
 Iteration 1: